 How to open and manage

-- Junior Cash ISAs are for children under the age of 18 and resident in the UK
+Junior Cash ISAs are for children under the age of 18 and resident in the UK.

 This is a no access account.
 The child can only access the money when they reach 18.

-What happens when the child reaches 18?
+What happens when the child turns 18?